Frederick Hutton (Royal Navy officer)

-Hutton's commands included captaincy of the store ship Tortoise (1846–47), which brought with it the governorship of Ascension Island, the Prince Regent (1852–54), and the Neptune (1854–56), the latter two being flagships of Rear admiral Armar Lowry Corry, firstly out of Portsmouth, and then in the Baltic Sea during the Russian War.
+Hutton's commands included captaincy of the store ship Tortoise (1846–47), which brought with it the governorship of Ascension Island, the Prince Regent (1852–54), and the Neptune (1854–56), the latter two being flagships of Rear admiral Armar Lowry Corry, firstly out of Portsmouth, and then in the Baltic Sea during the Crimean War.
 Hutton captained Rear admiral James Plumridge's flagship the Royal William from 1856–57, before becoming captain of the Bermuda-based guard ship Terror in 1857.

 Rear admiral Frederick Hutton died at Tunbridge Wells on 6 March 1866.